shubhamdtiwari/shubhamdtiwari/README.md

 ---

 ## 🚀 **About Me**
-  🔹Myself SHUBHAM TIWARI  , I'm Currently doing by Bachelors in Computer Science and Engineering at TECHNOCRATES INSTITUTE with a
+  🔹Myself **SHUBHAM TIWARI**  , I'm Currently doing by **Bachelors in Computer Science and Engineering at TECHNOCRATS INSTITUTE** with a
-     immense curiosity in learning and exploring technologies.
+     immense curiosity in learning and exploring technologies. <br>
   🔹Currently I'm learning JavaScript and practising basics of coding in C language.
 ## 💻 **Tech Stack & Skills**